nick-pisarski/random-projects/password-generator/README.md

 # Password Generator

-Got tired of remembering a passord that changes every 90 days.
+Got tired of trying to come with a new password every 90 days